 - Scatterplot – a sociology blog, with a variety of contributors

 - Understanding Society – Daniel Little’s blog on social science, with an emphasis on social science methodology from a philosophy of science perspective.

 - Family Inequality – Philip Cohen’s blog, with a focus on sociology, especially family and inequality.

 - Statistical Modeling, Causal Inference, and Social Science – Andrew Gelman’s blog.
 The name pretty much says it all.
-Lots of interesting commentary on methodological controversies.
+Lots of interesting commentary on methodological controversies in social science.